Sociology (BS)

 Admission to the BS in Sociology requires:

-1. Completion of SOC 301 with a grade of C or better
+1. Completion of SOC 301 with a grade of C or better.

-2. Minimum cumulative grade point average of 2.0
+2. Minimum cumulative grade point average of 2.0.

-3. Minimum cumulative grade point average of 2.0 in Sociology, if any courses have been taken.
+3. Minimum cumulative grade point average of 2.0 in sociology courses, if any have been taken.

 The Change Major Request form can be found under the Academic Progress tile on ULink.